-- Empty, defrost and clean your refrigerator and freezer at least 24 hours before moving day.
-Use the empty space to store household items.
+- Empty, defrost, and clean your refrigerator and freezer at least 24 hours before moving day.

-- Vacuum and make arrangements for disposing of any remaining trash.
+- Vacuum and dispose of any remaining trash.

-- Pack a cooler with drinks and snacks if you are traveling by car.
+- Pack a cooler with drinks and snacks if you’re driving to a new city.

-- Pack a box of items that you will need right away at your new home and label this box “load last.”
-Place closest to the PODS container door so that you can access it right away.
+- Pack a box of items you’ll need right away at your new home and label it “load last.”
+Place this box closest to the container door so you can access it right away.

-- Leave a note with your contact information in the house so that the new residents can forward any items left behind and forward any stray mail.
+- Leave a note with your contact information in the house so the new residents can forward any stray mail or items left behind.

-- Keep a friend or family member informed of your moving schedule and contact information in case of an emergency or unforeseen event.
+- Inform a friend or family member of your moving schedule and contact information in case of an emergency or unexpected event.

-- Check your possessions carefully as soon as possible and note any damaged items.
+- Check your belongings while unloading your container into your new home, or as soon as possible, to note any damaged items.